Prompt Engineering Is Not a Job

 There's a version of this role that does make sense: someone who understands the model well enough to design good experiments, who has the statistical rigor to interpret results, and who can build the pipeline that makes measurement repeatable.
 That person will also write prompts.
 But the prompts are the least interesting part of their job.

+The analogy I keep using internally: you wouldn't hire a "SQL engineer" whose entire job is tweaking queries until dashboards look right.
+You'd hire a data engineer who builds reliable pipelines, and part of that job is writing SQL.
 Prompt optimization is the SQL.
 The job is building the measurement and iteration infrastructure that makes optimization possible and durable.
-Teams that skip the infrastructure and just hire someone to manually tweak prompts until things "feel right" are going to find themselves in a very bad place when the model updates and they have no way to measure whether they've recovered.
+Teams that skip the infrastructure and just hire someone to tweak prompts until things "feel right" land in a very bad place when the model updates and they have no way to measure whether they've recovered.

 LangChain got popular in early 2023 partly because it gave teams a way to compose prompts and chain LLM calls without writing much infrastructure themselves.
 The tradeoff is that it obscures the plumbing.
 When things go wrong (and they go wrong in ways that are hard to debug when you're a few abstraction layers above the raw API calls), you need someone who understands what's actually happening.
 The chain is not magic.
 Someone has to understand the chain.